 The collection consists mainly of photocopies of American Civil War letters written to and from Joseph Shaner and his family.
 It also includes a portion of Shaner's 1862 diary, his service records, one photograph, obituaries, history, reminiscences, and genealogies (1754-1978) pertaining to the Shaner family and other Rockbridge County families.

-This collection contains the correspondence of Harper and his wife while he was stationed at James Island, South Carolina during the siege of Charleston and later during the Virginia campaigns of 1864.
+This collection contains the correspondence of L. A. Harper and his wife, Lizzie, while he was stationed at James Island, South Carolina during the siege of Charleston and later during the Virginia campaigns of 1864.
 Topics include camp life, Harper's court-martial, domestic affairs, sanitary conditions, and supplies.
-The collection also includes muster rolls, other documents, and typed copies of the correspondence.
+The collection also includes muster rolls, other documents, and typed transcriptss of the correspondence.

 Collection contains mainly correspondence about American civil war historical matters as well as a typed copy of a muster roll of the Colyell Guards (Company G., 9th Louisiana Infantry, Livingston Parrish), which were commanded by Captain J.S.
 Gardner, and a newspaper clipping.